Silent Hill 2 (2024 video game): Sales

 Silent Hill 2 sold over 1 million units within four days since release, making it the fastest-selling game in the series (before Silent Hill f surpassed this record), and over 2 million units as of January 2025.
-By October 2025, the game had sold over 2.5 million units, accounting for a quarter of the series' total 10 million units sold.
+By October 2025, the game had sold over 2.5 million units, helping to bring franchise sales to 13 million units.

 Awards

 At the IGN Japan Awards on December 11–12, Silent Hill 2 was awarded Best Sound Design, Best Story, and Game of the Year.
 On December 20, the IGN Awards recognized it as Best Horror Game and nominated it for Best Game and Best PlayStation Game, while the game won IGN Community Awards's Best Horror Game.
 A week later, Shacknews named Silent Hill 2 the Best Horror Game at its annual online event.